How To Identify and Repair a Sinking Foundation (2024 Guide)

 Cracks in your foundation, drywall, and floors are normal as your house ages, but floor or drywall cracks that have the following characteristics warrant further investigation by a foundation inspector:

-- Cracks that are wider at one end than the other
+- The crack is wider at one end than the other

 Gaps Between Walls, Windows, or Cabinets

-You may have a bad foundation if you notice your window frames, doorframes, or cabinets pulling away from your walls.
-There may also be gaps between your wall and chair molding or between the kitchen backsplash and countertop.
+You may have foundation damage if you notice your window frames, doorframes, or cabinets pulling away from your walls.
+There may also be gaps between your wall and chair molding or the kitchen backsplash and countertop.
 These fixtures can pull away from the wall and shift when a weak foundation moves and sinks.

 Leaning Chimney

-You may not notice your chimney leaning when your foundation first starts sinking because it takes years for this structure to shift.
-However, you’ll eventually see a space between the chimney and your home’s exterior.
-Moisture can collect in the gap between your chimney and foundation, resulting in mold growth.
+You may not notice your chimney leaning when your foundation first starts changing because it takes years for this structure to shift, but you’ll eventually see a space between the chimney and your home’s exterior.
+Moisture can form in the gap between your chimney and foundation, resulting in mold growth, so address this issue immediately before the mold gets out of control.

 Misaligned Doors and Windows

-Humidity and temperature changes can cause doors and windows to swell and shrink, making them difficult to operate.
-However, a sinking foundation or uneven settling could also be the culprit.
-These issues can put pressure on the frames, causing them to warp or creating gaps.
-Check for foundation cracks if you suspect a sinking foundation is the cause for your misaligned doors or windows.
+Humidity can cause doors and windows to swell, making them difficult to operate, and a sinking foundation is often the culprit.
+Check for foundation cracks coming from your windows and doors if you suspect a sinking foundation is the cause for your misaligned doors or windows.

 Musty Basements

 Moisture can enter through tiny cracks in your basement or crawl space when your foundation shifts, leading to rotting wood and mildew growth.
 Mold can also grow if you have excess moisture in your basement.
-Exposure to mold over time could affect your health, so it’s important to identify and address the underlying cause of your musty basement as soon as possible.
+Exposure to mold over time could affect your health, so address the underlying cause of your musty basement as soon as possible.

 Protruding Nails

-Another sign of a house sinking is protruding nails in your walls, sometimes referring to as “nail pops.”
-When a structurally unstable foundation shifts, the house’s weight is redistributed, and the extra pressure may cause the wall studs to bend and jut out.
-If a sinking foundation is behind your nail pops, could see several loose or protruding nails.
+Another sign of a house sinking is protruding nails in your walls, which occurs when a structurally poor foundation shifts.
+When a house’s weight is redistributed, the extra pressure causes the wall studs to bend and jut out.

 Sagging Ceilings or Floors